 Salt Lake City was founded on July 24th, 1847 by members of the Church of Jesus Christ of Latter-Day Saints who fled west to escape religious persecution.

-The Salt Lake City temple began construction in 1853, but was not completed till several decades later in 1893.
-This long construction time was due to their limited transportation for materials and their dedication to make their religious temple perfect.
-Today the exterior is almost exactly as it was in 1893, and although much taller buildings have sprung up around it, it has remained the most visited part of Salt Lake City.
+They began construction on the temple in 1853.
+It was completed several decades later in 1893.
+Today, the exterior is almost exactly as it was in 1893.
+Though taller buildings have sprung up around it, it remains the most visited site in Salt Lake City.

-There is a wide variety of activities for individuals and families to participate in while visiting Temple Square.
-There is the South Visitor Center which features exhibits about the meaning of the temple religiously and the importance to current day members.
-This exhibit even includes a model of the inside of the temple, since tours are not usually given inside the building itself.
-The center also goes over more in depth the history of the temple and it's construction.
+There's a wide variety of activities for individuals and families to participate in while visiting Temple Square.
+The South Visitor Center features many exhibits, including a model of the temple as tours are not currently given inside the building itself.
+The center also offers an in-depth look at the temple's history and construction.

 The North Visitors center is home to the square's famous Christus.
 The 11-foot statue was sculpted by the famous artist, Thovaldsen.
 The North visitor's center also features a 14-square-foot replica of first-century Jerusalem.

 Legacy Theater, located in the Joseph Smith Memorial Building, shows various films produced by the Church of Jesus Christ of Latter-day Saints, exploring both the lives of its Pioneer members and modern day believers.
 Films run 10:00 a.m. - 8:30 p.m., tickets not required.
 Showings are free.

 Temple Square is home to a number of delicious restaurants.
 We highly recommend The Roof, a gourmet buffet atop the Joseph Smith Memorial Building with the best views of downtown Salt Lake.